echilundo/courage-to-question/posts/denouement-2019-games.md

 ![hitman_sapienza](/static/img/hitman-2016-alt-2.png "Hitman")

+Another game that was reimagined for modern tastes and sensibilities.
+The folks at Noclip covered this in excellent [documentary series](https://www.ioi.dk/hitman-noclip/).
+I am noticing a theme here.

-How do you take a character who has barcode tattoo on the back of his head seriously?
+Anyways, how do you take a character who has barcode tattoo on the back of his head seriously?
 You don’t.

 What you do - do though is engage in a terrific sandbox that takes place all over the world: just to assassinate someone.
 Mission too easy for you?
+Try one of the Escalations: which are essentially remixed versions of the original levels.
+They force to learn the intricacies of the level, and change your approach instead of defaulting to tried-and-true methods.

-Do all of it in a Santa Claus outfit?
-How about sneaking into the top floor of a heavily guarded mansion to get rid of a corrupt agent with a samurai sword?
+Try getting rid of the target in a Santa Claus outfit.
+Or sneaking into the top floor of a heavily guarded mansion to get rid of a corrupt agent with a samurai sword.
+Or how about picking one escalation where you can't put away your pistol for more than 7 seconds or you lose.
 It’s ridiculous and I love it.
 My go-to game for some downtime.

 Overcooked